 Irradiation induced autophagy in both HCT116 and HT-29 cell lines (Figure 1).
 TEM demonstrated autophagy induction in HT-29 cells 24 h following irradiation at a dose of 8 Gy (Figure 1A).
 Compared to non-irradiated controls, RT-treated cells exhibited increased autophagosome formation, as illustrated by increased numbers of double membrane vesicles (Figure 1A, inset).

 Western blotting for the autophagosome-associated protein light chain 3 (LC3) confirmed autophagy induction at multiple time points following irradiation (Figure 1).
 Conversion of cytosolic LC3-I to the proteolytically cleaved and phosphatidyl-ethanolamine (PE)-conjugated, membrane bound form LC3-II occurs during autophagosome formation and increased LC3-II:I ratio is considered a marker of autophagy induction[10].
 Increased LC3-II:I ratios were seen in HT-29 and HCT-116 cell lines at early time points, namely at 4 and 6 hrs post-RT, respectively (Figure 1B).
-RT doses of 4 and 8 Gy induced autophagy in HT-29 cells, while HCT-116 cells showed autophagy induction at 2 Gy, 4 Gy and 8 Gy.
+RT doses of 4 and 8 Gy induced autophagy in HT-29 cells, while HCT-116 cells showed autophagy induction at 2, 4 and 8 Gy.
 By 24 h following RT, autophagy induction, as indicated by increased LC3-II:I ratio, was only seen in HT-29 cell lines and occurred across all radiation doses, from 2 to 8 Gy, (Figure1C).

 To further investigate the effects of radiation on autophagic response, HCT-116 and HT-29 cell lines were transiently transfected with GFP-labeled LC3 plasmid and examined for green fluorescent LC3 puncta, representing autophagosomes.
 Increasing RT doses significantly increased the number of cells with GFP punctate pattern compared to untreated controls for both HCT-116 and HT-29 cell lines (P < 0.05) (Figure 1D).